Read on for tips on promoting yourself with a well-executed book launch party.

 The obvious answers are either a bookstore or your home.

 A bookstore (try your local independent bookstores or Barnes & Noble) will lend an air of literary credibility to the event.
 Local media may be more inclined to cover your book launch if it is tied in with an established bookseller.
 Plus, you’ll be able to call upon some of that retailer’s promotional resources (event calendars, posters in the store, website, email newsletters, etc.) But, on the flip side, you’re confined to their space, their rules, their timeline.

 If you really want to be comfortable, you could host the event in your home, decorate as you see fit, and cuss to your heart’s content.
-The drawbacks to this approach would be potentially limited space, cleanup, and (-consider if this is you or not-) some people feel awkward about promoting themselves and their book in their own home.
+The drawbacks to this approach would be potentially limited space, clean-up, and the fact that some people just feel awkward about promoting themselves in their own home.
 They end up feeling like what they’re really doing is entertaining guests.

 Those aren’t your only options, though.
 Libraries are always a possibility.
 Or you could rent an event space.
 Better yet, find a space that is sympathetic to the theme or topic of your book and cross-promote.

-For instance, written a nautical adventure?
-Host your party at a yacht club or boating store.
-Written a book about early motherhood?
+For instance, if you’ve written a nautical adventure, host your party at a yacht club or boating store.
+Have you written a book about early motherhood?
 Party down in the local birthing center (maybe not in the delivery room, though).
 Written the untold history of the Gemini Program?
 Maybe you should hit up the closest science museum.

 How do I prepare for my book launch party?

-3. Enlist help- Will there be food?
+3. Enlist help.
+Will there be food?
 Costumes?
 Props?
 Decorations?
 A podium?
 Music?
 A cage of doves to set free?
-Help with parking?
+Parking issues?